john4web/blog/content/TODO/billion-dollar-mistake.md

 If you search the internet, you'll find many people who view the use of null references as bad coding practice.
 One of them is [Yegor Bugayenko](https://www.yegor256.com/about-me.html).
 In his [video on null references](https://www.youtube.com/watch?v=o3aNJX7AP3M), Yegor presents insightful, practical code examples that highlight the issues associated with working with null values, while also offering effective solutions.
 The following chapters summarize Yegor Bugayenko's video and his perspectives on null references:

-# Four reasons to avoid null references
+## Nine reasons to avoid null references

 The following code snippet shows a method that fetches an employee object from a database: